 - Grow what you can, no matter where you are at.
 Even apartment dwellers can grow microgreens and sprouts.
 If you grow your own sprouts in glass jars, you can store them in the same jars and reuse them every time you want to make a batch.
 Sprouts take less than a week from soaking to harvest.
 Plan them into your meals for increased nutrition all year round.

 - Water is a precious resource.
 Turn off the tap.
-Only run the washer when you have full load.
+Only run the washer when you have a full load.
 Save up the dishes in the dishwasher until the racks are full.
 Don’t leave the tap running.
 Fix leaks and drips promptly.
 These steps will save water indoors.
-But did you know there are things you can do outdoors to save rain water?
+But did you know there are things you can do outdoors to save rainwater?
 Planting a rain garden or using water-saving plants in the landscape is another way to conserve water.
-If you’re landscape is well established, use wise watering principles and soaker hoses to help conserve water.
+If your landscape is well established, use wise watering principles and soaker hoses to help conserve water.